skycoin/cx/docs/[WIP]cx-roadmap.md

 - [ ] Complete new CXStruct definition specifications.
 - [ ] Implement new CXStruct definition.

-Change CX type signatures
+Objectives:
-To eliminate CxArguments, we need int id codes for types (enum)
+- To eliminate CxArguments and replace with CXTypeSignature, we need int id codes for types (enum)
     - type (with a sizeof function for type)
     - offset for each variable
     Simple types are like int, float, int64, etc.

 ## Struct-def Library
 For interfacing CX to Golang.
 Golang can call functions in CX program that are exposed and CX program can also call the golang game API.
 Example, in a game created with Golang, there will be a feature/support/API to program an object with CX.

 - [ ] CXStruct definition to Golang struct definition conversion and vice versa - this is needed for the function input arguments and returns.
 CX program takes a golang struct and read out the data from the golang struct to CX struct with a pointer.

+Objectives:
+- Allow CX to read/write from golang structs directly using "unsafe".

+Notes:
+- Support only for simple types, no pointers, only atomics.
-Library reads in a golang struct definition and gets the
+- Library reads in a golang struct definition and gets the
     - variable type
     - offset of variable from start of struct
     - size of variable

-Objectives:
-- Allow CX to read/write from golang structs directly using "unsafe".

-Notes:
-Support only for simple types, no pointers, only atomics

 ## Taskbar Launcher for CX
 This is going to launch the CX Playground.
 It’s going to open up a web browser on the user’s computer.
 It’s going to let them type in a CX program and run it.
 This is going to be expanded into what’s called a CX-IDE or CX-Playground.
 That will be github.com/skycoin/cx-ide or github.com/skycoin/cx-playground.

+Notes:
-Use same tasbar library that we're using for skywire(https://github.com/getlantern/systray).
+- Use same tasbar library that we're using for skywire(https://github.com/getlantern/systray).

 ## CX Module format or Package format
 - [ ] Package format - This is how we’re representing the file.
 Every file has a length, a name, and a hash.
 Every module is a list of files – file structs.
 And then, we have a list of the package structs.
 And then, we can serialize it and hash that to get the ID for the whole program.